-Get Smart, Not Desperate: How to Write a College Term Paper in Just One Night
+Get Smart, Not Desperate: How to Write a College Paper in Just One Night

-Procrastination is every college student's worst enemy.
-Chances are, if you're reading this, you've slacked off somewhere along the line, and now your deadline is near, and you have no clue what to do.
+Procrastination is every student's worst enemy.
+Chances are, if you're reading this, you've slacked off somewhere along the line; now your deadline is near, and you have no clue what to do.

-But don't worry, it is possible to produce an entire paper or essay in just one night.
-The key is keeping calm and figuring out what is the quickest and most efficient way to write what you need to say.
-In this article, I've included an effective game plan with tips and tricks that you can follow to develop your ideas into a full-fledged paper, ready for submission.
+But don't worry - it is possible to produce an entire paper or essay in just one night.
+The key is keeping calm and figuring out the quickest and most efficient way to write what you need to say.
+This article includes an effective game plan with tips and tricks that you can follow to develop your ideas into a full-fledged paper, ready for submission.